-Article 46.
+Article 47.
 PERSONNEL FILE

 - A. No material which can reasonably be construed, interpreted, or acknowledged to be derogatory shall be placed in an employee's personnel file unless the employee has been allowed to read such material and respond to it, in writing, which response will also be placed in the personnel file. - B. Any employee, upon request, shall have access to his/her personnel file, and shall have the right of reproduction, at cost, of his/her personnel file in full or in part.
 No portion of an employee's personnel file shall be transmitted to anyone other than the City Manager, Human Resources Director, Department Head, Risk Management Administrators, or by Court subpoena.
-The employee is to be notified at the time of the request that the information has been transmitted and to whom it was sent.
+The employee is to be notified at the time of the request that the information has been transmitted and to whom it was sent. - C. Once per year, in August, upon written request by the employee to the Director, Human Resources/Risk Management, the employee may request to have documented written reprimands, with the exception of expressed violence, harassment, or last chance agreements, issued more than twenty four (24) months prior to the request, removed, provided that no ensuing discipline occurred.
+Upon removal, the written reprimands shall not be used or referenced in any future disciplinary proceeding.
+The decision to remove the documents lies with the Director, Human Resources/Risk Management and that decision is final.
+The employee shall have no right to appeal or grieve the decision.

-Article 47.
+Article 48.
 COPY OF MOU TO EACH EMPLOYEE